Updated: Feb 16

 Unfortunately, many of these owners still view surrendering their pet as their only option based on their personal situations.

-Here’s why your animal rescue should always accept owner surrenders.
+Here’s why animal rescues should always accept owner surrenders.

 A lot of pet owners are fearful of contacting an animal rescue to re-home their pets.

-For the most part, their fears are centred around being labelled as not just bad pet owners but also as bad people.
+For the most part, their fears are centered around being labelled as not just bad pet owners but also as bad people.

 If pet owners are unable to get past the fear of being judged then they are more likely to experiment with alternative methods of re-homing.